vaishnavideshpandeindexnine/track_cyber/README.md

 - **iOS**: Provides an `.ipa` package.
 - **Android**: Provides an `.apk` package.

+## Safari-Specific Behavior on macOS

+When a user is browsing the page on macOS Safari, two download buttons are displayed, allowing them to choose between the Intel and Apple Silicon versions of the installer.
+This feature is implemented due to Safari's limitations in accurately detecting CPU architecture in certain cases.
+By presenting both options, the user can manually select the correct installer for their system.

+### How It Works

+- The script detects if the user is using Safari on macOS.
+- If Safari is detected, two download buttons are shown:

+1. One for Intel-based Macs.
+2. Another for Apple Silicon-based Macs.

+- This provides flexibility for users who may be uncertain about their CPU architecture.

 ## Responsive Design

 The page layout adapts to different screen sizes.
 The media queries ensure that the design looks good on: